TheNoyesLab/WGS_SNP_pipelines/docs/Installing_WGS_tools.md

-# Overview of process for using common WGS tools
+# Overview of process for installing WGS tools

 ## CFSAN SNP